domdus/directus-extension-streaming-video-player/README.md

 1. Go to your collection settings
 2. Select a string field
 3. Set the interface to **Streaming Video Player**
-4. (In collection item field) Enter HLS stream paths for local origin resources (e.g., `/assets/:uid.m3u8`) or full URLs for remote/other resources (e.g., Cloudflare Stream)
+4. In collection item view: Enter HLS stream paths for local origin resources (e.g., `/assets/:uid`) or full URLs for remote/other resources (e.g., Cloudflare: https://customer-f33zs165nr7gyfy4.cloudflarestream.com/6b9e68b07dfee8cc2d116e4c51d6a957/manifest/video.m3u8)

-### For Files Relation (Video Files)
+### For Files Relation (Local Videos)

 Use this interface on relational file fields to play uploaded video files:

 1. Go to your collection settings
 2. Select a file field (UUID type)
 3. Set the interface to **Streaming Video Player**
-4. (In collection item) Upload or select video files
+4. In collection item view: Upload or select video file

 The player supports MP4 and other standard video formats.

 ### File Module Integration

-When applied to a string field in the `directus_files` collection, this extension will replace the default video player in the file detail page and prefere the HLS stream link:
+When applied to a custom string field in the `directus_files` collection, this extension will replace the default video player in the file detail page and prefere the HLS stream link:

 1. Add a string field to `directus_files` (e.g., `stream_link`)
 2. Set the interface to **Streaming Video Player**
-3. Configure the field name in the interface options under **Streaming Configuration**
+3. Configure `stream link field name` in the interface options under **Streaming Configuration**
-4. (In directus_files item) Enter stream link in the field and it will be picked up by the player
+4. In directus_files detail view: Enter stream link in the custom field and it will be picked up by the player

 Use the toggle button to switch between HLS stream and source file playback.